biodatalab/iModMix/README.md

 # Load Data

 ## Load Example Data
 iModMix includes two example datasets within the Shiny app.
 The first case study uses public data to validate our results.
-We used 24 normal and 52 tumor clear cell renal cell carcinoma (ccRCC) samples (Golkaram et al. 2022; Tang et al. 2023; Benedetti et al. 2023).
+We used 24 normal and 52 tumor clear cell renal cell carcinoma samples (ccRCC, RC20 dataset) (Golkaram et al. 2022; Tang et al. 2023; Benedetti et al. 2023).
 The second case study includes untargeted metabolomics, highlighting iModMix’s ability to analyze and provide insight into unidentified metabolites.
-This study matched proteomics and metabolomics dataset was generated using two mouse models for lung adenocarcinoma (LUAD) (10 wild type, 10 knockout).
+This study (unpublished) matched proteomics and metabolomics dataset was generated using two mouse models for lung adenocarcinoma (LUAD) (10 wild type, 10 knockout).

 ## Input User Data
 iModMix provides an intuitive method for users to input and preview a matrix expression, annotation and meta file.